 This web journal documents research and activities undertaken during my (Thembi Soddell) Regional Arts Victoria Fellowship period of July 2020 to April 2022.
-This project is taking place on Dja Dja Wurrung Country, in my hometown of Clunes, Victoria, Australia.
+This project took place on Dja Dja Wurrung Country, in my hometown of Clunes, Victoria, Australia.

-Research will be tailored toward a question essential to sustainability and innovation in regional arts: in what ways can an individual, experimental art practice be sustainable, relevant and accessible in a rural location?
-Research will focus on my main area of interest: the use of sound art to represent, understand and manage this thing that’s often called ‘mental illness’, using my own work as a testing ground.
+Research was tailored toward a question essential to sustainability and innovation in regional arts: in what ways can an individual, experimental art practice be sustainable, relevant and accessible in a rural location?
+Research focussed on my main area of interest: the use of sound art to represent, understand and manage this thing that’s often called ‘mental illness’, using my own work as a testing ground.
 My approach is influenced by Mad activism, which highlights the expertise gained through lived experience and often challenges the mental health system.

-- Interviews with regional and rural based artists, community members, and/or arts workers on the topics of access (or lack there of) and sustaining practice in regional arts, with a focus on solo and experimental forms of practice, as well as the topics of ‘mental health’ and disability.
+- Interviews with regional and rural based artists and community members on the topics of access (or lack there of) and sustaining practice in regional arts, with a focus on solo and experimental forms of practice, as well as the topics of ‘mental health’ and disability justice.